JuliaLang/www.julialang.org/blog/2021/12/blogpost.md

 # Some caveats

 There are some pending PRs that haven't been merged into Julia yet that improve the thread safety of `Distributed`, which directly affects `Dagger.jl` stability.
-The user experience may be interrupted when extensively using the `DTable` in a threaded or mixed environment by occasional hangs or crashes.
+The user experience may occasionally be interrupted when extensively using the `DTable` in a threaded or mixed environment by occasional hangs or crashes.

-For best experience we recommend using Julia master, but we hope to include all the necessary fixes in future patches to Julia 1.7.
+We hope to include all the necessary fixes in future patches to Julia 1.7.

 # Conclusion